 Joanna Lawrence RN MBA Fellow HEA - Managing Director

 Joanna has 25 years health service experience, in which she specialised in Intensive Care, Resuscitation and Trauma.
 As a Master of Business Management since 2002, Joanna is both Clinically and Managerially well placed as Managing Director of Back to Life Ltd. She is passionate about education and works 1 day a week as a Senior Lecturer at Brighton and Sussex Medical School, where she is part of the Simulation in Practice team.
-In 2016 Jo was awarded her Fellowship and the Brighton University Award for Fascilitating and Empowering learners.
-As a Resuscitation Council UK instructor in Adult and Paediatric Resuscitation, she is well known for her principled approach and high standards of training.
-She is also known in the Resuscitation world for the part she played as the Project Lead and implementor of CPRO.
+In 2016 Jo was awarded her Fellowship and the Brighton University Award for Facilitating and Empowering learners.
+As a Resuscitation Council (UK) instructor in Adult and Paediatric Resuscitation, she is well known for her principled approach and high standards of training.
+She is also known in the Resuscitation world for the part she played as the Project Lead and implementer of CPRO.
 Her portfolio is completed as a Senior Coach Practitioner the skills of which she uses to both coach individuals as well as debrief students and staff.

 Helen Briscoe RN MSc - Development and Training Manager

-After training as a nurse and working in Thoracic Surgery and Accident and Emergency, Helen joined Back to Life in 2000 as a resusictation trainer, and in 2009 gained her masters degree in Teaching and Learning.
+After training as a nurse and working in Thoracic Surgery and Accident and Emergency, Helen joined Back to Life in 2000 as a resusicitation trainer, and in 2009 gained her master's degree in Teaching and Learning.
 She is an ALS provider and an ILS instructor.
-Helen's responsiblities focus on the quality and delivery of the courses Back to Life deliver as well as providing the links and support for all the Back to Life trainers.
+Helen's responsibilities focus on the quality and delivery of the courses Back to Life deliver as well as providing the links and support for all the Back to Life trainers.
 Her interest in anaphylaxis not only makes her the companies expert, but has also enabled her to develop excellent online packages with Phil.
 These e-learning courses allow us to provide flexible learning for our health professionals and teachers at a time and place that suits the individual

 Phil Double BA Hons - Operations and E-Learning Support Manager